Ahead of the Supreme Court’s Roe decision, social media is rife with anti-abortion misinformation

 On May 2, just hours before Politico published a leaked Supreme Court draft opinion to overturn Roe v.
 Wade, the anti-abortion group Focus on the Family released a series of alarmist ads on Facebook and Instagram.
 They contain assorted motifs from a now-familiar playbook of anti-abortion canon: In one, the words “I’M ALIVE” accompany a bright-eyed infant’s photographed image; in another, an exhortation to “help a vulnerable mom choose LIFE!” is stamped over a baby’s feet.
 But all are accompanied by the same fear-mongering caption (“Scared.
 Overwhelmed.
 Hopeless.
 These emotions and more pulsate through an abortion-minded woman.”) and plea for money (“Just $60 saves a life!”).

-The ads violate Facebook and Instagram parent company Meta’s policy against misinformation in advertisements: Research debunks a link between abortion and negative mental health outcomes either before, during, or after the procedure; and there is no scientific evidence of a monolithic emotional experience among abortion seekers (pregnant people are, after all, human beings capable of a plurality of thoughts and feelings).
+The ads would appear to violate Facebook and Instagram parent company Meta’s policy against misinformation in advertisements: Research debunks a link between abortion and negative mental health outcomes either before, during, or after the procedure; and there is no scientific evidence of a monolithic emotional experience among abortion seekers (pregnant people are, after all, human beings capable of a plurality of thoughts and feelings).
 Yet, with the Supreme Court’s ruling on Dobbs v.
 Jackson Women’s Health Organization poised to rock the legal landscape of abortion, the barrage of ads—complete with abominable caption—continue to circulate, with the most recent batch posted this week.
 Focus on the Family’s social media campaign is just one exhibit in a seemingly endless stream of abortion disinformation content, the likes of which seem only to be proliferating now more quickly.

 According to data from the social media insights firm Zignal Labs, abortion-related content from “less reliable sources” more than doubled on Facebook and Twitter in the week following the leak of the Supreme Court draft decision.
 On-the-ground abortion providers and advocates have likewise reported a swell in online disinformation, and confusion, over abortion legislation in states like Texas and California—states at opposite ends of the abortion debate, and whose pregnant constituents face dramatically different fates in a post-Roe world.

-Note: This story has been updated to include comment from Meta.